Acha-Edison-Abiya/Optimising-fleet-utilisation---analysis-and-predictions/README.md

   Key Questions:

-- Which vehicles are underutilized or overutilized? - Calculate utilization rate, Compare vehicles of the same type to identify outliers (either underutilized or overutilized).
+- Which vehicles are underutilized or overutilized? - Calculate utilization rate, Compared vehicles of the same type to identify outliers (either underutilized or overutilized).
 - How does utilization vary across departments and times of the year?
 - What is the optimal number and type of vehicles needed to meet demand?